karepker/karepker.github.io/recommendations.md

 exceptionally well argued.

 * [The Categories Were Made for Man, Not Man for the Categories][ssc_trans]:
-  Scott Alexander's argument in support of trans individuals and for interpreting gender as a self-identified category is one of my favorite posts on his site, and a model for any social arguments I'd want to make.
+  Scott Alexander's post in support of trans individuals and for interpreting gender as a self-identified category is one of my favorite posts on his site, and a model for any social arguments I'd want to make.
-* [Blame][radiolab_blame]: Radiolab's style of elucidating issues by telling stories works very well in this episode.
-In particular, I find the last story to be a good reminder that forgiveness and empathy toward the other side can be more constructive than blind hatred.
+* [Blame][radiolab_blame]: I love Radiolab's style of making abstract issues concrete through stories.
+In this episode, I find the last story to be a good reminder that forgiveness and empathy toward the other side can be more constructive than blind hatred.
 * [How We All Miss the Point on School Shootings][mark_manson_school_shootings]:
   Mark Manson cuts through the politicization of school shootings to argue that their root cause is a culture in which honest relationships are taboo.
 (TW: